 Pill imprint MYLAN 472 has been identified as Mycophenolate mofetil 500mg.

-Mycophenolate mofetil is used in the treatment of nephrotic syndrome; autoimmune hepatitis; organ transplant, rejection prophylaxis; systemic lupus erythematosus; uveitis (and more), and belongs to the drug class selective immunosuppressants.
+Mycophenolate mofetil is used in the treatment of nephrotic syndrome; systemic lupus erythematosus; dermatomyositis; organ transplant, rejection prophylaxis; rheumatoid arthritis (and more), and belongs to the drug class selective immunosuppressants.
 There is positive evidence of human fetal risk during pregnancy.
-Mycophenolate mofetil 500mg is not subject to the Controlled Substances Act.
+Mycophenolate mofetil 500mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Elliptical / Oval

 - Selective immunosuppressants